miguelo93/computational-approaches-brain/index_old.md

 [Personal Website](https://tomekkorbak.com/) - [Twitter](http://twitter.com/tomekkorbak) - [Google Scholar](http://scholar.google.com/citations?user=YQ5rrk4AAAAJ) - [Github](http://github.com/tomekkorbak) - [Linkedin](http://linkedin.com/in/tomaszkorbak)

-### <span style="color:#5F4B66">Federico Micheli (He/Him)</span>
+### <span style="color:#5F4B66">Federico Micheli</span>
 <img src="images/Federico-modified.png" alt="drawing" style="width:200px;height:200px;float:left; padding-right:20px; text-align:justify; padding-bottom: 30px;"/>
-Federico is a PhD student at the University of Sussex, working under the superivsion of Dr Peter Lush, Prof. Warrick Roseboom and Prof. Anil Seth.
+Federico is a PhD student at the University of Sussex, working under the superivsion of Dr Peter Lush, prof. Warrick Roseboom and prof. Anil Seth.
 His interests span all over consciousness science.
 In his project, he's working on the cognitive penetrability of perception thesis, using insights from experimental hypnosis research to answer outstanding questions on the origin and nature of perceptual illusions.

 [Twitter](http://twitter.com/miguelo93)

-### <span style="color:#5F4B66">Nadine Spychala (She/Her)</span>
+### <span style="color:#5F4B66">Nadine Spychala</span>
 <img src="images/nadine-modified.png" alt="drawing" style="width:200px;height:200px;float:left; padding-right:20px; text-align:justify; padding-bottom: 80px;"/>
 Nadine is a doctoral researcher in computational neuroscience and complex systems where she validates information-theoretic measures of complexity and emergence in both simulated and empirical data.
 Her work can be described as a solid mixture of mathematics, machine learning, neuroscience, as well as philosophy.
 She cares about open & reproducible research (and, in this context, good research software) that is aligned with ethical research culture & incentives.